KARNATISAITHARUN/documentation/policies/policy-language.md

 IO file = METHOD -f "java.io.FileOutputStream.write:void(byte[])" { PAR -i 1 "SINK" }
 ```

-This line indicates that data which reaches the first parameter of the method "java.io.FileOutputStream.write:void(byte[])" is written to a file.
+This directive indicates that data which reaches the first parameter of the method "java.io.FileOutputStream.write:void(byte[])" is written to a file.

 ### DESCRIPTOR Flows Tagging Directives

 Usually, the single data flow (primary) of an IO flow does not include less relevant objects creations.
 However, sometimes these object creations are important if the flow is actually vulnerable.
 For this reason, descriptor flows of source and sink can provide additional clues about the primary data flow.

-An example when descriptors are required:
+An example when descriptors are required

 ```
 File f1 = new File(HttpRequest.read());